Buyer intelligence, not just a directory

 • Days 60-90: launch vendor self-service, featured placements, analytics, and qualified lead monetization

-• Phone support quality, AI handoff behavior, and implementation risk
+• Phone support quality, AI handoff behavior, call-recording/compliance posture, and implementation risk

 Get my AI vendor shortlist